 1. Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV.
 Department of Health and Human Services. https://clinicalinfo.hiv.gov/sites/default/files/guidelines/documents/AdultandAdolescentGL.pdf.
 Accessed December 18, 2019.

 Certain people shouldn't take SYMTUZA®

-There are certain people who shouldn’t take SYMTUZA®, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:
+Certain people shouldn’t take SYMTUZA®, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:

 - Have liver problems, including hepatitis B or hepatitis C